everton0991/react-ebook-store/README.md

 * `assets` is the place where all the media files are stored;
 * `components` contains all components used in multiple places in the application.
-* `helpers` contains classes that execute a specifi feature that can be used in multiples parts of the application.
+* `helpers` contains classes that execute a specific feature that can be used in multiple parts of the application.
-* `reducers` contains the root reducers that exports all the state to the redux store.
+* `reducers` contains the root reducer that exports all the state to the redux store.
-* `scenes` is the folder that contain the actual domains of the application, in others folder structure patterns it can be known as `modules` or `screens`.
+* `scenes` is the folder that contain the actual domains of the application, in other folder structure patterns it can be known as `modules` or `screens`.
 * `services` contains the state container (Reducers, Actions, Types) files separated by domains.
 * `store` contains the redux store.
-* `utils` contains utils variables and miscelaneous.
+* `utils` contains util variables and miscelaneous.

 ### `npm install`